-The financial statements report information about the Authority using full accrual accounting methods as utilized by similar business activities in the private sector.
-The financial statements include the Statements of Net Position; Statements of Revenues, Expenses, and Changes in Net Position; Statements of Cash Flows; and Notes to the Financial Statements.
+The financial statements present information about the Authority using full accrual accounting methods as utilized by similar business-type activities in the private sector.
+The financial statements include the Statements of Net Position; Statements of Revenues, Expenses, and Changes in Net Position; Statements of Cash Flows; Statements of Net Position - Agency Funds; Statement of Net Position - Barlinvis Apartments Project; Statement of Revenues, Expenses, and Changes in Net Position - Barlinvis Apartments Project; and Notes to the Financial Statements.

-The Statements of Net Position present the financial position of the Authority on a full accrual historical cost basis.
+The Statements of Net Position present the financial position of the Authority on a full accrual basis.
 The Statements of Net Position present information on all of the Authority's assets and liabilities with the difference reported as net position.
 Over time, increases and decreases in net position are indicators of whether the financial position of the Authority is improving or deteriorating.